Fire and rescue services

 Austria's currency is the Euro (EUR).

-Only change money at banks or other authorised dealers.
-Don't use street money changers.
+Only change money at banks or other authorised dealers or withdraw cash from ATMs.

 Declare funds of more than 10,000 euros or equivalent if you're travelling between Austria and a non-EU country.
 This covers all forms of currency, not just cash.
 Failure to do so will result in fines.